All posts

 Limitations: No free tier.
 The credit model adds up fast if you're scanning long-form content daily.
 A 2,000-word article costs about 20 credits, so the base subscription covers roughly 100 articles per month.

 Verdict: The best option for agencies managing freelancer submissions.
 The combined plagiarism + AI check saves time in editorial workflows.
-But budget-conscious solo operators should look elsewhere.
+Budget-conscious solo operators should look elsewhere.

 3. Slop Detector